 Cloud gaming is relatively inexpensive.
 Access to hundreds of games per month for a fixed flat rate is no higher than Netflix & Co.

-All cloud gaming offers are between 5 and 15 dollars, although there are gradations and upgrade options in detail.
-The providers differ with the services included in the service and contract details, such as cancellation periods and technical limitations.
+Although there are gradations and upgrade options in detail, all cloud gaming offers are between 5 and 15 dollars.
+In addition, the providers differ with the services included in the service and contract details, such as cancellation periods and technical limitations.

 In the following, we have compiled a table of the most popular cloud gaming providers, including the monthly costs (as of 12/2020), to give you a first impression.